 The course develops the four skill areas of speaking, reading, listening and writing using a wide variety of materials and teaching techniques to interest the students.
 Language classes are small which is advantageous as each student has the opportunity to communicate in the target language with both the teacher and fellow classmates.

-Looking beyond GCSE study, it is important to note that many UK universities are now starting to ask for a modern foreign language at GCSE or above as part of their entrance requirements, even if the student is not planning to study a language.
+Looking beyond GCSE study, some UK universities ask for a modern foreign language at GCSE or above as part of their entrance requirements, even if the student is not planning to study a language.
 They feel that proof of studying a language shows great aptitude and flexibility.
 Also many employers look favourably upon a candidate offering a foreign language, particularly in the light of globalisation.

 French will help students to develop their linguistic skills as well as their cultural knowledge of the world around them.
 A successful linguist must have an interest in learning a modern language and enjoy communicating with others and sharing ideas.
-Some prior language knowledge is essential so ideally the student should have completed a KS3 course in their chosen language.
+Some prior language knowledge is essential so ideally the student should have at least 3 years prior learning.

 The specification we follow is the AQA Syllabus.
 All four skill areas (reading/writing/listening/speaking) are examined.
 This is a linear two-year GCSE course, although some students joining the one-year GCSE cohort may complete it in one year if they already have a good level of the language being studied.